Updated July 2020

 16. What other post-adoption services are available in California and how do families find out more about them?

 Post-adoption services are available in many counties throughout California.
-In counties where agency adoption servcies are provided by the California Adoptions Servcies Bureau, they are administered by the California Department of Social Services, through the Post Adoption Services Project (PASP), parent groups, and contracted agencies.
+In counties where agency adoption services are provided by the California Adoptions Services Bureau, they may be administered by the California Department of Social Services through contracted agencies or the public adoption agency.

 Post-adoption services may include: